qrider71/PolyDev/README.md

 This performance comparison is based on the algorithm "Sieve of Eratosthenes" for computing prime numbers (see <https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes> ).
+For several programming languages two algorithms are provided: a classic algorithm using loops and aa recursive implementation to test tail recursion optimization.

+Basically, the algorithms filters a boolean array and crosses out non-prime numbers.
+It starts with an array which is initialized with all indices set to true (or false depending on the definition).
+It iteratively crosses out all multiples of prime numbers so that only primes are left over.
+Each iteration leeds to the next prime number for which its multiple will be crossed out.
+It starts with 2 as first prime number and crosses out 4,6,8,10,12,14,16,18,20 ... n as multiples of 2.
+The next prime number for the next iteration is the next number which comes after the current prime number (2) and which is not crossed out: This is 3.
+It now crosses out 6,9,12,15,18,21 ... n.
+It can be shown that the actual crossing out process for a prime number p can start with p*p since all multiples of p before p*p has been crossed out in iterations before.
+So for the prime number 3 the algorithms crosses out 9,12,15,18,21 ... n.
+6 was already crossed out in the previous iteration.
+Next number after 3 is 4 but 4 has been crossed out.
+So for the next iteration the algorithm takes 5 as prime number and crosses out 25,30,35,40, ..., n.
+Also here we see that the multiples 10 and 15 has been crossed out in the iteration for 2 and 3.
+The algorithms for crossing out end when p*p>n, i.e. the first number to be crossed out would exceed the array length.
+After having crossed out all multiples of primes only the primes are left and we can create a list of prime numbers by adding all array indices to the list where the value is true (i.e. not crossed out)

  Iterations (10^n)|6|7|8|9
 -----|-----|-----|-----|-----